 Fungal Infection (Cryptococcosis) in Cats

-Cryptococcosis in cats is a systemic fungal disease affecting the skin, respiratory tract, eyes, and central nervous system (CNS) as well as adjacent tissues in some cases.
+Cryptococcosis in cats is a systemic fungal disease affecting the skin, respiratory tract, eyes, and central nervous system (CNS) as well as to potentially adjacent tissues.
 Cryptococcus is a yeast-like fungus found in soil and decaying matter contaminated with bird droppings worldwide, and can survive for years in the environment.

 • Cats often become infected with Cryptococcus by inhalation, but ingestion and wound contamination are also possible